ethereum/EIPs/EIPS/eip-FOCIL.md

 ## Abstract

 Implement a robust mechanism to preserve Ethereum’s censorship resistance and chain neutrality properties by guaranteeing timely transaction inclusion.

-FOCIL is built in three simple steps:
+FOCIL is built in a few simple steps:

 - In each slot, a set of validators is selected to become IL committee members.
 Each member gossips one local inclusion list according to their subjective view of the mempool.
-- The block proposer and all attesters of the next slot listen to and collect available local inclusion lists.
-The block proposer makes sure it doesn't miss any local inclusion list by explicitly requesting for any missing ones when necessary.
+- The proposer and all attesters of the next slot monitor, forward and collect available local inclusion lists.
+- The proposer includes transactions from all collected local ILs in its block before broadcasting it to the rest of the network.
-- The attesters vote for a block only if it contains as many transactions from the set of local inclusion lists as possible.
+- Attesters only vote for the proposer's block if it includes transactions from local inclusion lists they collected.

 ## Motivation